 Firstly pick out the upper layer of soil of the seedbed into 10-15cm in-depth and then heat the soil on a big saucepan, which works to sterilize the soil.
 It takes one hour to sterilize the soil.
 Besides, you can use the porous pipe for partial sterilization.
 You should apply the porous tubes with heated vapor in the soil.

 You should not sow the same vegetable or crop seeds on the same land or under the same seedbed/growing bed every year.
 Some seed germs can occasionally be released by planting marigold flowers and mixing them on the ground, such as nematodes.
 Besides incorporating the neem leaves, and powder of tobacco with the seedbed soil release some seed germs such as termite, ant, etc.

 There are different chemicals for seedbed sterilization by chemical products.
 For example,

 - Methyl bromide

-Tilling of seedbed soil sterilized by the heat of sunlight.
-It is the cheapest and most effective method of sterilizing a large amount of soil.
-In this method, In this method, for sterilization, the seedbed should be well tilled and exposed to intense sunlight and it should be continued a few times.
-Besides, after a few times of well tilling of the entire seedbed should be covered with a white and transparent polythene sheet.
+Tilling of seedbed/growing bed soil sterilized by sunlight is the cheapest and most effective method to sterilize a large soil amount.
+In this method, the seedbed should be well tilled and exposed to intense sunlight for sterilization, and you should continue a few times.
+After 2-3 times of plowing, you should cover the entire seedbed with a white and transparent polythene sheet.

-After two or three weeks the sun gives light directly into the covered seedbed's soil.
-This sunlight creates a heat into the seedbed soil and killed the harmful germs of soil.
-In addition, in this situation of soil sterilization seed should not be sewn into the seedbed immediately because the covered area creates ammonia gas for rising of heat into the soil.
-The ammonia gas should be removed and that's why the seedbed soil should be tilled well by a spade.
+After two or three weeks, the sun gives light directly into the covered seedbed's soil.
+Sunlight created heat into the seedbed soil and killed the harmful germs of soil.
+In this soil sterilization method, the seed should not be sewn into the seedbed instantly because the covered area creates ammonia gas for the rising of heat into the soil.
+The ammonia gas should be removed, and that's why the seedbed soil should be tilled well by a spade.
 Then the seedbed will be good for sowing seed and And it won't be harmful.